 A favorite search filter is the Time setting under the Tools button.
 This will allow you to filter by Past hours, Past 24 hours, Past week/month/year.
 Or create a custom time search range.
 A good way to avoid outdated content.

-7. Google Paid Ads Present on the Page
+7. Google Paid Ads Present on Search Results Page

 It’s no secret that Google places ads on its Search Engine Results Pages (SERPs).
 Some text-based ads are at the top of the first results page, while some show up off to the right-hand side.
 Sometime there are ads at the end of the ten blue links.